szero/simpler-scrollbar/README.md

 ```

 ### Dynamically added content
-If the site you want to plug the scrollbar have
+If the site you want to plug the scrollbar in have DOMElements generated dynamically, and you
-DOMElements dynamically in your app, and you want to use the SimpleScrollbar `ss-container`
+want to use the SimpleScrollbar `ss-container` attribute, you can use the
-attribute, you can use the `SimpleScrollbar.initAll` method, and it will turn all the elements
+`SimpleScrollbar.initAll` method, and it will turn all the elements with that attribute in
-with that attribute in a scrollable one for you.
+a scrollable one for you.

 ```Javascript
 var div = document.createElement('div');